Field Note #005: The Digital Perimeter

 By locking down your digital perimeter, you are not just protecting your assets.
 You are protecting your Cognition.

-The Rule: Do not leak metadata.
+Do not leak metadata.
 Do not outsource memory to the cloud without encryption.
 Do not let the feed dictate the strategy.

 SYSTEM STATE: OBSCURITY

+The Digital Perimeter is secured.
+This is not about hiding.
+It is about preventing premature legibility.
 When your signal is bounded, external pressure loses precision.
 When pressure loses precision, agency returns.

 Infrastructure alone is insufficient.
 The final variable is not digital.
+It is human.

 - AZIMUTH